odroe/odroe/pub/oref/README.md

 ## Quick Start

-Here's a simple example demonstrating how to use oref:
+Here's a simple example demonstrating how to use Oref:

 ```dart
 import 'package:oref/oref.dart';